discohook/discohook/packages/site/README.md

 # Discohook API

 Here is some information detailing public API endpoints that you can utilize if you are developing for Discohook.
+I also have plans for an authenticated, token-based API, but that isn't available yet.

 Base URL for all requests: `https://discohook.app/api/v1`